 On this page, you will find 72 original Sonic coloring pages that are all free to download or print!
 To say that my two young boys love Sonic would be a massive understatement!
 They truly are obsessed, which came about with the release of the Sonic movies.

 So, when I decided to do this series, they were over the moon!
 Since I didn’t know where to start, they helped me with what characters to include, from the different versions of Sonic The Hedgehog, villains, characters in the Sonic game, plus tons more!

-All these PDF coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes!
+All of these coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes too!
 Enjoy!

 10 Craft Ideas To Do With Sonic Coloring Pages

 Here are 10 creative, fun, and cheap craft activities that you can do with the above coloring pages!